Anatolyguriev/Anatolyguriev/README.md

 ### INFO
 - I’m working as a laboratory assistant researcher in Molecular medicine and Human genetics lab of North Eastern Federal University
+- 🔬 💻 Exploring Python and R for science and biologe

 - 📫 How to reach me: [![Telegram Badge](https://img.shields.io/badge/-Anatoly-white?style=flat&logo=Telegram&logoColor=blue)](https://t.me/Anatolyguriev)